-Restrictive procedures, such as laparoscopic gastric banding, severely reduce the size of the stomach to hold less food.
+- Restrictive – Procedures that severely reduce the size of the stomach to hold less food, such as laparoscopic gastric sleeve.
 The digestive functions remain intact.

-Wondering if you're a candidate for weight loss surgery?
-Check out the criteria and our informational video to see if it’s right for you.
+Wondering if you're a candidate for bariatric surgery?
+Register for an upcoming seminar or watch an online video to see if it’s right for you.